 Ditto is Visual Search for Social

 Social media is increasingly visual.
 But brands can’t listen to photos.
-Ditto developed proprietary computer vision to enable marketers to discover the brands that appear inside the daily torrent of photos people share on public social media (Twitter, Tumblr, Instagram and more).
+Ditto developed proprietary computer vision technology to enable marketers to discover the brands that appear inside the daily torrent of photos people share on public social media (Twitter, Tumblr, Instagram and more).

 Use Ditto to detect real-time insights about people and their product usage via the rich context of “in the wild” user-generated photos.